eth-p/uni-chip8/docs/project/Product-Document.md

 To view what tasks to do, visit the repository issue tracker.
 Members will be assigned tasks, and will be welcome to contribute to any others.

 If a developer accepts a task, they will be given a due date.
 The due date will target several days before the Release.
-If the developer cannot deliver on time, they will give their reason why (the task may be too complex, miscellaneous life events, etc.) and someone else will take over.
+The buffer time is required for analysis for the next release, and code review in the current release.

 #### Release 0 - Documentation and Analysis